bcheidemann/view-transition-react/README.md

 # React Document Transitions

 This package enables creating complex state transitions by using simple hooks.
 It uses `document.createDocumentTransition` from the [page transition API](https://github.com/WICG/shared-element-transitions/blob/main/developer-guide.md).
-This API is currently only available in [Chrome Canary](https://www.google.com/chrome/canary/).
+This API is currently only available in [Chrome Canary](https://www.google.com/chrome/canary/) and requires the `chrome://flags/#document-transition` flag to be enabled.

 ## Basic Usage